 |Singapore Airlines (KrisFlyer)||2 : 1 | 1000 : 500|

-So this means that for every dollar spent on the card you’re earning either two cents towards travel or 1.5 airline miles, which is some excellent flexibility to have.
+This means that for every dollar spent on the card you’re earning either two cents towards travel or up to 1.5 airline miles, which is some excellent flexibility to have.
 Furthermore, sometimes we see transfer bonuses, which can get you even more value for your miles.

 To look at the two welcome bonuses in more detail: